NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 > ![Warning]
 > Take care when setting credentials in *nuget.config* files, especially when saving the credential as plain text.
 > If the credential is written to a *nuget.config* file that is in source control, there is an increased risk of accidentally leaking the secret.
+>
+> As [NuGet accumulates settings from multiple files](../consume-packages/configuring-nuget-behavior.md), it is recommended to save credentials to your user *nuget.config* file.
+> We also recommend to save package sources in the solution (source code repository) *nuget.config* file, including a `<clear />` element, for build reliability.

 The username and plain text password in a *nuget.config* file can use an environment variable by adding `%` to the beginning and end of the environment variable name you would like to use.
 For more information, see [the *nuget.config* reference docs on using environment variables](../reference/nuget-config-file.md#using-environment-variables).